Raicuparta/ditching-facebook-friends-with-js/README.md

 }
 ```

-So now I see the file input field on my page, and the parsed JavaScript object is logged to the console when I select the JSON.
+I see the file input field on my page, and the parsed JavaScript object is logged to the console when I select the JSON.
 It can take a few seconds due to the absurd length.
-Now we just need to figure out how to read it.
+Now I just need to figure out how to read it.

 # Parsing the data